djballowe/ZAWN/README.md

 ### Stripe Payment Gateway Demo

-Stripe is currently deployed in test mode if you'd like to complete a payment gateway please use the test card credicials at checkout below
+Stripe is currently deployed in test mode if you'd like to complete a payment please use the test card credicials at checkout below

 **Card Number** 4242 4242 4242 4242
 **Date** 04 / 24